SciML/JuliaCon2022_Catalyst_Workshop/README.md

 ```
 4. At this point Pluto should open in your web browser, and you can load any of the workshop notebooks.

-Note, these tutorials use Catalyst 12.1.3.
+Note, these tutorials use Catalyst 12.1.3 and reauire Julia 1.8 or newer.